Elue-dev/js-logs-formatter/README.md

 });
 ```

-This will output the following to the console with a green color:
+This will output the following to the console with a **green color**:

 ```bash
 User Data (called from function: yourFunctionName at line yourLineNumber) =>